 A copy of the full ASHA report on most safe and dangerous states can be found here: http://saferoads.org/wp-content/uploads/2017/01/Advocates-for-Highway-and-Auto-Safety-Best-and-Worst-States-List-2017-FINAL.pdf.

 If you have been involved in an Arizona motor vehicle accident, we’re here to help.
-Khalidi Law Firm, PLLC has more than two decades’ experience litigating vehicle accidents, including cars, motorcycles and trucks, from our offices in Tucson’s Barrio Historica.
+Khalidi Law Firm, PLLC has more than two decades’ experience litigating vehicle accidents, including cars, motorcycles, trucks and even bicycles from our offices in Tucson’s Barrio Historica.